Words and pics by Erin and Steve Berard

 Risoul, France, population 650 habitants (there might be more cows and sheep than habitants), may be a new stage city in this year’s Tour de France, but it is no stranger to the biggest names in cycling, especially to Christopher Froome and Nairo Quintana.
 They both enjoyed crowning victories in this small ski resort village.
 At the Critérium du Dauphiné 2013 although Froome did not win the final stage from Sisteron to Risoul, it was here where he was crowned #1 in the G.C.

-Froome’s runner-up at last year’s TDF, Nairo Quintana, has his own set of palmares with this climb.
-He won twice at Risoul during the 2010 Tour de l’Avenir (Tour of the Future, aka “The Champions’ Breeding Ground”), in which he also took the overall victory, in front of Andrew Talansky, his runner-up in the best young rider classification at this year’s TDF.
+Froome’s runner-up at last year’s TDF Nairo Quintana is unfortunately not riding which is a shame as he has his own set of palmares with this climb.
+He won twice at Risoul during the 2010 Tour de l’Avenir (Tour of the Future, aka “The Champions’ Breeding Ground”), in which he also took the overall victory, in front of Andrew Talansky, his runner-up in the best young rider classification at last year’s TDF.
 Risoul was featured twice in the 2010 Tour de l’Avenir in Stage 6, Saillans – Risoul 204 km and Stage 7, an individual time trial from Guillestre to Risoul 13.5km.
 (Quintana’s time: 0:33:36)

 Stage 14 in the heart of the Alps from Grenoble to Risoul will certainly be spectacular – get there if you can!